brozena/brozena-old.github.io/archives.md

 title: "Essays"
 permalink: /essays/
 ---
+# Essays

-If you're here, you might also want to go [here](https://notes.brozena.net).
+*Some writing through the years.
+You may also want to go [here](https://notes.brozena.net).
+More frequent, less polished writing.*